-On September 14, 2009, the Company entered into an agreement to purchase 50% of the first 10,000 ounces of gold produced, and 22% of the gold produced thereafter, from Santa Fe Gold Corporation's ("Santa Fe") Summit mine, located in the United States of America (the "Summit Mine").
+On September 14, 2009, the Company entered into an agreement to purchase 50% of the first 10,000 ounces of gold produced, and 22% of the life of mine gold produced thereafter, from Santa Fe Gold Corporation's ("Santa Fe") Summit mine, located in the United States of America (the "Summit Mine").

-On March 25, 2010, the Summit Mine received a license required to begin processing operations at its floatation mill.
-Santa Fe is beginning the commissioning of its Lordsburg mill.
+On March 25, 2010, the Summit Mine received a license required to begin processing operations at its floatation mill and Santa Fe began commissioning of its Lordsburg mill at that time.
+Commissioning of the Lordsburg flotation mill is nearing completion and Santa Fe is currently stockpiling concentrates, which it expects to begin selling by September.